JaegerwaldDev/EasyDatapackGenerator/README.md

 > [!NOTE]
-> This project will probably be remade as a part of [Netherrack](https://www.github.com/BastionMC/Netherrack/).
+> This project will probably be remade as a feature fot [Netherrack](https://www.github.com/BastionMC/Netherrack/).

 # EasyDatapackGenerator
 This is a simple Software that will generate a Datapack in your Minecraft Datpacks Folder.